Coeliac disease and coronavirus (COVID-19)

 Spleen function is not routinely assessed in people with coeliac disease but the risk seems to be lower for individuals who have been diagnosed and following a strict gluten free diet for several years and are otherwise healthy.
 This may be taken into account by your healthcare team when deciding whether you should be offered a COVID-19 booster.

-The booster recommendations are based on national guidance for the Autumn Booster dose.
+The booster recommendations are based on national guidance for the Spring Booster dose.
 However, local healthcare teams have access to your individual medical records and may make a decision to offer the vaccine on a case by case basis.
 If you are concerned, speak with your local healthcare team who are best placed to provide individual advice.

 Are children with coeliac disease in a clinical risk group?